badgerbirder6/Grassland-bird-responses-to-bison-and-prescribed-fire-in-restored-tallgrass-prairies/README.md

 bird.point.count.distance.data.csv

-This file contains raw bird point count data.
+--This file contains raw bird point count data.
 Each row pertains to an individual bird during a specific point count.
 Data is organized to be used in program Distance in R.